WeblateOrg/weblate/docs/admin/projects.rst

     file mask.
 This can be used to limit the list of languages managed by Weblate (e.g. ``^(cs|de|es)$`` will include only these languages.
 Please note that you need to list language codes as they appear in the filename.
+Shapings regular expression
+    Regular expression used to determine shapings of a string, see :ref:`shapings` for more details.

 .. note::